Seed dispersal

-Benefits
+Evolutionary benefits

 Seed dispersal is likely to have several benefits for different plant species.
-Seed survival is often higher away from the parent plant.
-This higher survival may result from the actions of density-dependent seed and seedling predators and pathogens, which often target the high concentrations of seeds beneath adults.
-Competition with adult plants may also be lower when seeds are transported away from their parent.
+Seeds are more likely to survive the farther they are from the parent plant.
+This higher survival rate may result from the actions of density-dependent seed and seedling predators and pathogens, which often target the high concentrations of seeds found beneath parent plants.
+Competition with adult plants may also be lower when seeds are deposited a distance away from their parent.

 Seed dispersal also allows plants to reach specific habitats that are favorable for survival, a hypothesis known as directed dispersal.
 For example, Ocotea endresiana (Lauraceae) is a tree species from Latin America which is dispersed by several species of birds, including the three-wattled bellbird.
-Male bellbirds perch on dead trees in order to attract mates, and often defecate seeds beneath these perches where the seeds have a high chance of survival because of high light conditions and escape from fungal pathogens.
+Male bellbirds perch on dead trees in order to attract mates, and often defecate seeds beneath these perches where the seeds have higher probabilities of survival because of better light conditions and escape from fungal pathogens.

 In the case of fleshy-fruited plants, seed-dispersal in animal guts (endozoochory) often enhances the amount, the speed, and the asynchrony of germination, which can have important plant benefits.

 Seeds dispersed by ants (myrmecochory) are not only dispersed short distances but are also buried underground by the ants.
 These seeds can thus avoid adverse environmental effects such as fire or drought, reach nutrient-rich microsites and survive longer than other seeds.
 These features are peculiar to myrmecochory, which may thus provide additional benefits not present in other dispersal modes.

 Seed dispersal may also allow plants to colonize vacant habitats and even new geographic regions.
 Dispersal distances and deposition sites depend on the movement range of the disperser, and longer dispersal distances are sometimes accomplished through diplochory, the sequential dispersal by two or more different dispersal mechanisms.
 In fact, recent evidence suggests that the majority of seed dispersal events involves more than one dispersal phase.